source-cooperative/data.source.coop/README.md

 ### Prerequisites
  - Cargo installed on your local machine
  - The AWS CLI installed on your local machine
+ - An AWS Credentials profile with the name `opendata` which has permissions to push to the ECR repository and deploy to ECS

 ### Run Locally